UniQA: Unified Vision-Language Pre-training for Image Quality and Aesthetic Assessment: Experiments

 \textbf{IAA Dataset}.
-For the IAA task, we conduct experiments on AVA~\cite{ava} and AADB~\cite{aadb} datasets.
+For the IAA task, we conduct experiments on three datasets, including AVA~\cite{ava}, AADB~\cite{aadb} and BAID~\cite{yi2023towards} datasets.
 AVA comprises 250k images, with the test set of 19,928 images.
 AADB dataset consists of 10,000 images in total, with 8,500 images for training, 500 images for validation, and 1,000 images for testing.
+BAID is a large-Scale artistic image aesthetics Assessment dataset, with 60,337 images in tatol.
+We follow the standard data split and use 53,937 images for training and 6,400 images for testing.

-\textbf{AVA-Captions Dataset}.
-AVA-Captions~\cite{avacaption} offer multiple human-annotated comments for each AVA image.
+\textbf{AVA-Captions}.
+AVA-Captions offer multiple human-annotated comments for each AVA image.
 To avoid potential data leakage, we strictly follow the official data split of AVA, results in a pre-training image-text dataset comprising 234,090 images paired with 3.0 million captions.